mtumilowicz/java11-stream-composing-completable-future/README.md

             }
             ```
             **cons: weak error handling - we cannot customize message in a reasonable way** - for example
-            we do not have access to the product id.
+            we do not have access to the product `id`.
         * `map` with composed `CompletableFuture`
             ```
             var executors = productThreadPool(ids.size());